Angelmmiguel/material_icons/README.md

 In your `application.css.erb` file you need to reference material icons CSS.
 There are two versions: ligature or unicode (See [Compatibility](#compatibility) section for more info).

-Add this line at top of `application.css.erb` to use ligature:
+Add this line at top of `application.css` to use ligature:

-	//= require material_icons
+	*= require material_icons

 These files provide multiple CSS classes to use in your views.
 Main classes are: